 Another simple activity to prepare would be to have a young child match the Rainforest TOOB replicas to the educational key (see above) for the Safari Ltd. Rainforest TOOB.

-The poster also uses rainforest animals from around the world, so it includes animals that aren’t from South America as well as many that are.
-That could also be the basis for an elementary-level research project about which continent each rainforest animal is from.
+If you have a rainforest poster, you could use that to place animals on the poster.
+This could also be the basis for an elementary-level research project about which continent each rainforest animal is from.

 Preschoolers could be given some rainforest animals from South America that they could match on the poster according to type of animal.